 These days however, creating a home theater system worthy of big-screen movies has never been more within reach.

 Why?
 TVs are getting bigger, for one.
-The average television sold today will come in at 55 inches, while 65-inch TVs are the fastest growing part of the market.
+The average television sold today will be a 55 inch screen, while the best 65-inch TVs are the fastest growing part of the market.
 4K TVs are also able to pack in 8 million pixels of detail – or even 33 million pixels for the 8K TVs now entering the market (though there isn't really enough 8K content out there to justify that quite yet).

 The growth of 3D audio codecs like Dolby Atmos and wireless speakers also means you can recreate cinematic audio in the comfort of your living room, making watching movies at home more immersive than ever before.

 So what kit do you really need to create the best home theater setup on your street?

 Making a decision can be tricky, which is why we've put together this handy list of the best gadgets in every category; though be sure to check out our dedicated guides to the best TVs, soundbars, Dolby Atmos speakers, surround sound systems, Bluetooth speakers, and 4K Blu-ray players if you want to do a little more research.

 Of course, as we enter 2021 we'll be sure to see new AV hardware worth including on this list, but right now these are the pieces of equipment really worth buying for the best home theater system you can imagine.

 The LG CX OLED is certainly the best OLED TV we've seen so far, and even though a new 2021 model could be set to overtake it, the CX is still the television to buy for the best home theater system today.